midoch/crypto-coin-flow/README.md

 # Crypto Coin Flow

-Crypto Coin Flow is a Crypto Coin tracker built to enhance web development, React, and Tailwind CSS skills.
+Crypto Coin Flow is a Crypto Coin tracker built to enhance my web development, React, and Tailwind CSS skills.
 The project utilizes Vite.js as a package manager, providing a modern development experience.

 ## Table of Contents